-- 8. Officers have been requested to develop two budgets, one on the basis of a budget envelope built round an 8% increase in recurring costs, one on the basis of a 5% increase in recurring costs.
-Officers have given due weight to the previously expressed opinion of council that dependence on the inevitably variable income from the statutory agreement with the Guild of Freemen should be reduced, but have not been able to plot a budget that allows that dependence to be reduced through the life of the Medium-Term Financial Plan. - 9.
+- 8. The Proper Officer has been requested to develop a budget on the basis of a 5% increase in recurring costs.
+Weight has been given to the previously expressed opinion of council that dependence on the inevitably variable income from the statutory agreement with the Guild of Freemen should be reduced, but have not been able to plot a budget that allows that dependence to be reduced through the life of the Medium-Term Financial Plan. - 9.
 In each case the budget is built as a spreadsheet, with a narrative line for each cost centre intended to explain the movement in costs for the forthcoming financial year for each cost centre. - 10.
-Where a cost centre is intended to provide a multi-year contribution to the cost of replacing equipment with a life longer than none financial year, the narrative will indicate which EMR any surplus or remainder will be applied to.
+Where a cost centre is intended to provide a multi-year contribution to the cost of replacing equipment with a life longer than one financial year, the narrative will indicate which EMR any surplus or remainder will be applied to.